pimartos/acceleration_firmware_ultra96v2/offloadingROS2publisher.md

                                   # created.
 Note it has been copied to the SD
                                   # card image while being created.

-# restart the daemon that manages the acceleration kernels to create /lib/firmware/xilinx/offloaded_doublevadd_publisher
+# stop the daemon that manages the acceleration kernels to create /lib/firmware/xilinx/offloaded_doublevadd_publisher
-$ ros2 acceleration stop; ros2 acceleration start
+$ ros2 acceleration stop

 # add shell.json files
 vi /lib/firmware/xilinx/base/shell.json